massma/eee-grad-website/source/seminar-series.md

 - Feedback from graduate and undergraduate students (optional but available if the speaker would value it).
-- An opportunity to make meaningful connections with fellow young researchers based in our department.
+- An opportunity to make meaningful connections with fellow young researchers in our department.
 - An official "invited-speaker" invitation to present in the seminar series.

 If you have any questions please reach out to Adam Massmann (akm2203@columbia.edu) and/or Sara Hamilton (sth2128@columbia.edu).
+This seminar series is organized by:

+- Sara Hamilton
+- Adam Massmann
+- Chae Jeong-Potter
+- Ian Billinge
+- Monica Abdallah